credential-handler/verifiable-credential-playground-test-suite/configs/README.md

-Configurations for your issuer(s) are placed within this folder.
-Each issuer should correspond to a single config file.
+Configurations for your issuer(s) are placed within this folder. **Each issuer should correspond to a single config file with a .cjs file extension.**

 The name of the config file will be used as the issuers name in the test output.
 An example configuration is supplied below.

 ```js
 /**